 Fever and pain

 Pain is another upsetting symptom, being often accompanied by inflammation and a reduced range of motion.
-Dogs that suffer from arthritis present specific symptoms, being reluctant to movement and guarding the affected part of the body.
+Dogs that suffer from arthritis present specific symptoms, being reluctant to move and guarding the affected part of the body.
 Pain medication can provide relief from such symptoms and improve the overall quality of life.

 Seizure, a permanent presence in the life of a dog with neurological problems

 Your dog deserves the best possible life.
 Prevention is key, including when it comes to age-related conditions, which is why it is important to incorporate a healthy raw or freeze-dried diet, as well as balanced gut health and full spectrum hemp extract (CBD) supplements.
-You should also educate yourself on recognizing acute signs of illness, so that you can take your dog to the doctor in a timely manner.
+You should also educate yourself on recognizing acute signs of illness so that you can take your dog to the doctor in a timely manner.